Mender blog

 Mender’s prime directive in deploying OTA software updates is security and robustness.
 Secure to prevent the device from being hijacked by attackers installing unauthorized software and robust so that an update does not make the device unusable.
 It ensures there is a fall-back mode if something fails such as power or network connectivity and that there are no half-done software installations (atomicity).

 An important part of security and robustness is to give the ability to verify that the updates come from a trusted source.
-Mender achives this by signing the Artifact (software files) using a protected private key which is stored and used in a signing system.
+Mender achieves this by signing the Artifact (software files) using a protected private key which is stored and used in a signing system.
 The Mender client running on the device verifies it using the corresponding public key.
 If this signature verification passes then the update is considered trustworthy and proceeds for installation.
 The below diagram shows the high level flow of creating and managing keys and Artifact signatures.

 SignManagement